feritcgulten/Environmental-Sound-Classification-using-CNN/README.md

 dataset is organized into five distinct groups.
 Three different classification tasks are performed using this dataset: classification on the entire ESC-50 dataset, classification on the restricted ESC-10 dataset, and classification within each of the five sound groups.
-You can find report in pdf file and the code in .jpyn file.
+You can find report in pdf file and the code in .ipynb file.

   ![Adsız](https://github.com/feritcgulten/Environmental-Sound-Classification-using-CNN/assets/14100704/27b7dbb4-984f-4223-a3af-f0a8ae975a09)